mozilla-services/merino-py/docs/testing/load-tests.md

 #### 3. Report Results

-* Results should be recorded in the [Merino Load Test Spreadsheet][merino_spreadsheet]
+* Optionally, results can be recorded in the [Merino Load Test Spreadsheet][merino_spreadsheet].
+It is recommended to do so if unusual behavior is observed during load test execution or if the load tests fail.
-* Optionally, the Locust reports can be saved and linked in the spreadsheet.
+* The Locust reports can be saved and linked in the spreadsheet.
 The results are persisted in the `/data` directory of the `locust-master-0` pod in the `locust-master` k8s cluster in the GCP project of `merino-nonprod`.
 To access the Locust logs:
     * Open a cloud shell in the [Merino stage environment][merino_gcp_stage]
     * Authenticate by executing the following command:
       ```shell